How to Fund a Business Acquisition: Strategic Options | 7 Park Avenue Financial

 IS A TURNAROUND OR DISTRESSED COMPANY FINANCEABLE?

-But turnarounds don't always work according to plan so make sure everything checks out before committing any money and capital as well as asking yourself how much time you have to effect the turnaround
+But turnarounds don't always work according to plan, so make sure everything checks out before committing any money or capital.
+Also, ask yourself how much time you have to effect the turnaround.

 Are the potential profits worth taking on some level of additional risk?
-What resources will you need via time/money, as well as the skill sets involved to be successful in turnaround management?
+What resources will you need via time/money and the skill sets to succeed in turnaround management?

 SENIOR DEBT FINANCING FOR YOUR ACQUISITION

-The senior lender in an acquisition deal provides the funds that are used to purchase the business .
-This loan will have priority over any other debt because it's secured by those specific items, like accounts receivable or inventory - as well as typically a general security position over all present and future assets.
+The senior lender in an acquisition deal provides the funds to purchase the business.
+This loan will have priority over any other debt because it's secured by specific items, like accounts receivable or inventory, and typically a general security position over all present and future assets.

-FINANCIAL COVENANTS- Senior lenders often set specific terms in the form of covenants and ratios.
-Maintaining certain debt ratios or fulfilling covenants such as being within specific limits in future investments are typical.
+FINANCIAL COVENANTS- A word to buyers about those covenants ...
+Senior lenders often set specific terms as covenants and ratios.
+Maintaining certain debt ratios or fulfilling covenants, such as within particular limits in future investments, are typical.

 SELLER FINANCING /VENDOR TAKEBACKS

-The seller will often, but not always! help finance the deal with what’s known as a vendor takeback or seller note.
-They agree to be paid part of the purchase price over a certain period of time at some agreed-upon rate of interest and payment.
+The seller will often, but not always! ... help finance the deal with what’s known as a vendor takeback or seller note.
+They agree to be paid part of the purchase price over a certain period at some agreed-upon rate of interest and payment.

-Vendor Debt can come in many different sizes; sometimes it's based on how well a company does - This financing is outside the bank or other financing available and is valuable in business transitions.
+Vendor debt can come in many different sizes, sometimes based on a company's performance.
+This financing is outside the bank or other funding available and is valuable in business transitions.

 One or both parties may want the vendor to stay involved in some capacity.
-The reason for this is that they are going to be motivated to make sure their business survives and continues thriving through any transitions.
+The vendor will be motivated to ensure their business survives and continues thriving through transitions.

-The other compelling reason for a vendor to stay involved in the business is that they are going be motivated not just by their own financial interests, but also by ensuring it continues ongoing operations.
+The other compelling reason for a vendor to stay involved in the business is that they will be motivated not just by their financial interests but also by ensuring the business continues to operate.

-Vendor notes are a form of debt that has various conditions and favorable interest rates.
+Vendor notes are a form of debt with various conditions and favourable interest rates.
 Vendors are generally a good source of credit because they usually have fewer conditions and charge lower interest rates.

 MEZZANINE FINANCE / CASH FLOW LOANS